Sperm whale: Life cycle

-Females become fertile at around 9 years of age.
+Females appear to reach sexual maturity around 6–13 years of age.
+Females appear to reach sexual maturity around age 9 on average and become fertile around age 10.
+However, the age of sexual maturity in females varies considerably across regions.
+Female sperm whales' reproductive capacity appears to decline steadily from the age of 10–14, then sharply after age 40.
 The oldest pregnant female ever recorded was 41 years old.
 Gestation requires 14 to 16 months, producing a single calf.
 Sexually mature females give birth once every 4 to 20 years (pregnancy rates were higher during the whaling era).
 Birth is a social event, as the mother and calf need others to protect them from predators.
 The other adults may jostle and bite the newborn in its first hours.
+Females reach their full size at about age 25-45.

 Lactation proceeds for 19 to 42 months, but calves, rarely, may suckle up to 13 years.
 Like that of other whales, the sperm whale's milk has a higher fat content than that of terrestrial mammals: about 36%, compared to 4% in cow milk.
 This gives it a consistency similar to cottage cheese, which prevents it from dissolving in the water before the calf can drink it.
 It has an energy content of roughly 3,840 kcal/kg, compared to just 640 kcal/kg in cow milk.
 Calves may be allowed to suckle from females other than their mothers.

-Males become sexually mature at 18 years.
+Males become sexually mature at 9–21 years.
 Upon reaching sexual maturity, males move to higher latitudes, where the water is colder and feeding is more productive.
 Females remain at lower latitudes.
-Males reach their full size at about age 50.
+Males reach their full size at about age 50-60.